The 3 Best Social Media Holiday Marketing Campaigns EVER

-If you haven’t already started to think about your holiday marketing strategy for your business, there is not time like the present to get dreaming.
-The holidays offer a unique opportunity for social media marketers and businesses to capitalize on the consumers expectation for promotions and the consumers increased time online (thanks to vacation and constant posting of holiday photos).
+If you haven’t already started to think about your holiday marketing strategy for your business, there is no time like the present to get dreaming.
+The holidays offer a unique opportunity for social media marketers and businesses to capitalize on the consumer’s expectation for promotions and the consumer’s increased time online (thanks to vacation and constant posting of holiday photos).

 - Spotify’s 2017 #2018Goals Campaign

 We love @spotify.
 It serves as the soundtrack to our lives and honestly, we didn’t even understand how HUGE of a company they were until this campaign went viral in 2017.